IMSLP: Free Sheet Music PDF Download. Archives of Traditional Music. The Archives of Traditional Music is open by appointment only for Fall 2020.

-<img class="aligncenter size-large wp-image-97116" title="Fast musical notes on a music sheet" src="http://www.wired.com/images_blogs/wiredscience/2012/02/music-660x331.jpg" alt="" width="660" height="331" /> One of Martin Gardner’s collections of his Mathematical Games columns from Scientific American is titled Fractal Music, Hypercards and More… The title article “White, Brown, and Fractal Music” is all about how the pitch structure of different types of music can be easily distinguished by the human ear.
-We know what white noise is: It’s the static we hear in between radio stations.
-No sound is correlated with the next one, so we get undifferentiated noise.
-The other extreme is what is known as Brownian, or brown, music.
+Fractal Musical Rhythms.
+One of Martin Gardner’s collections of his Mathematical Games columns from Scientific American is titled Fractal Music, Hypercards and More… The title article “White, Brown, and Fractal Music” is all about how the pitch structure of different types of music can be easily distinguished by the human ear.

+The Colour Of Music: Audiosurf Air Rides In.
 By Alec Meer on March 26th, 2012 at 11:30 am.
 Once upon a time, Audiosurf was briefly RPS’ favourite game ever (although not in the case of John, who only likes beat-free music featuring men with nasal American accents*.
 Or Jim, who doesn’t like emotions).
 We put in our songs, we turned them into blissfully surreal racetracks/match-3 puzzles, we fought endlessly for higher scores to prove we knew our most beloved songs better than anyone else did.
 Composer Makes Music From Positron Trails in Cloud Chambers.

 Composer Domenico Vicinanza turns positrons' trails into music.Image: Domenico Vicinanza By Dan Smith, Wired UK Music composer and network engineer Domenico Vicinanza has brought together his two loves by making music from the particle tracks of positrons passing through cloud chambers.